Last Updated: August 26, 2021

 - Required stationery items.

 The kind of personal items one might carry depends on the student.
 But it will be ideal for students to go through the items they use in their daily life and take them along instead of bringing along things they have not used for a considerable duration of time.
 This list will range from clothes to gadgets students use on a daily or weekly basis.

 - Start with clothes and carry a mixture of summer and winter wear.
 Throw in sweaters, jackets, and nightclothes and make sure they are all machine-washable.

 - Stock up on plenty of undergarments and socks.

-- Limit your footwear to 1 pair of running shoes, 2 casual wear and 1-2 party wear.
+- Limit the number of footwear to 1 pair of running shoes and 2 casual wear.

 - Carry a good, long-lasting bag.

 - Pack in the required toiletries with care.